RACISM IS YOUNG

 On August 11, 2017, white supremacist marched on the University of Virginia in Charlottesville, bearing torches and chanting Neo Nazi slogans.
 Their intention was to instill fear in the hearts of non-whites, to declare the existence of white supremacy, and to send a clear signal that any attempts to advocate for equality and justice for non-white groups would be met with violence.
 The next day, counter protestors decrying these acts of bigotry and hatred were met with violence as promised.
 Klu Klux Klan members and other white nationalist groups, armed with confederate flags, swastika signs, and other symbols of white supremacy, descended on Charlottesville.

 As I scrolled through images of the Aug.
 11th rally, I imagined what it would be like to be a student watching this scene unfold on my campus.
 White men with flaming torches chanting “they can’t replace us.”
 The images were fear-inducing, but what struck me the most was the faces of the majority of the marchers; the youthfulness in their faces.
-As a millennial, my generation has been raised on the rhetoric that America is on the cusp of being a post-racial society.
+My generation was raised on the rhetoric that America is on the cusp of being a post-racial society.
 You hear this lie much too often.
-Equally false, is the sense of security that settled on many liberal-leaning individuals after President Obama’s election and reelection.
+Equally false is the sense of security that settled on many liberal-leaning individuals after President Obama’s election and reelection.
 In hindsight, it seems as though the nation took a collective pause in the few years leading up to the election of its first Black president.
 While grassroots work continued and significant policy battles were won on the federal and state government level, large scale systematic efforts to dismantle the effects of segregation, poverty, police brutality, and other vestiges of slavery decreased.
 The truth was that America had come a long way, but our society mistook the battle victories for a war won.
 There was a sense of relief from the fatigue of working so hard to dismantle those issues of racism, so we paused.
 And while we paused, extremist white supremacist groups gathered, plotted, and organized to undo every single step we had taken toward progress.

 Aug.
 11, 2017 obliterated this lie for many Americans.
 It was a clear depiction of what America is and has been for hundreds of years.
 Racism does not simply live in old white men in the GOP seeking to strip healthcare from the poor, or police officers who murder black people for no reason other than prejudice; racism is one of the truest qualities of the American society.
 Racism is not a relic of America’s past that shows up from time to time.
 It is a youthful, living and breathing part of our society.
 It is the reality of non-white people on a daily basis.
 From the clerks in the supermarkets to the judges in a courtroom, racism has operated in our lives without a day off for hundred of years.
 I once heard it described as America’s family secret that nobody likes to talk about, but one that creates dysfunction and destroys the lives of its family members.